nzzdev/Storytelling-Styleguide/pages/maps/pointer.md

 ## Standard Maps

 This template should be used for most of the maps.
+Left the online Version, right the Print Version.

 ```image
 plain: true